Fraunhofer-IIS/libjapi/README.md

 A shared and a static library is built.

-Tests are not built by default.
-They can be enabled using the command `cmake -DLIBJAPI_ENABLE_TESTING=ON ../` variable and running `make` afterwards again.
+Tests are built by default.
+They can be disabled running cmake with `cmake -DLIBJAPI_ENABLE_TESTING=OFF ../` variable and running `make` afterwards again.

 To run the internal tests run